Accettura

 Accettura is a town and comune in the province of Matera, in the Southern Italian region of Basilicata.
-It is bounded by the comuni of Calciano, Campomaggiore, Cirigliano, Oliveto Lucano, Pietrapertosa, San Mauro Forte and Stigliano.
+It is bordered by the comuni of Calciano, Campomaggiore, Cirigliano, Oliveto Lucano, Pietrapertosa, San Mauro Forte and Stigliano.

 Geography

 The territory is half covered by forests and pastures.
 Around the commune there are the Manche, Gallipoli, Montepiano, Vallefredda and Tempacortaglie mountains.
 Accettura is 770 m above sea level and is bordered to the north with the comunes of Campomaggiore and Calciano, to the east with Oliveto Lucano and San Mauro Forte, to the south with Stigliano and Cirigliano, and to the west with Pietrapertosa (PZ).